adrybakov/wulfric/docs/source/user-guide/library/bravais-lattices/index.rst

 For the full reference see :ref:`api_crystal`

-For the module guide on Bravais lattices see :ref:`guide_crystal_bravais-lattices`
+For the module guide on Bravais lattices see :ref:`user-guide_module_bravais-lattices`

+Bravais lattice notation and standardization follows Setyawan and Curtarolo [1]_.

 Cubic lattice system
 --------------------